soobinchoi54/TipAppAndroid/README.md

 # TipAppAndroid
-A tip application based on Android platform \n
+A tip application based on Android platform
 To be continued